brandmaier/bnnlib/README.md

 ![](img/Abstract-Banana.png)

-`bnnlib` is a library for neural networks written covering (deep) recurrent networks with long-short-term-memory (LSTM) cells.
+`bnnlib` is a library for neural networks covering (deep) recurrent networks with long-short-term-memory (LSTM) cells.
 The library is written in C++ and offers R-bindings via a SWIG interface.

+The library is not optimized for speed but for flexibility in developing new architectures.
+Unlike modern implementation, it does not rely on optimized matrix algebra but simple activation propagation across sets of nodes, which in turn are organized into ensembles.
+An ensemble represents any collection of nodes, that is, either a complex node type (like a LSTM cell) or a layer of cells.

 The original code was written in 2008 and lied dormant for more than 10 years.
 It is now slowly revived as the ‘banana neural network library’.